 Finish the summer pruning during this month and make room for the new gardening year by digging out and clearing the plot of spolied crop.
 September is the time to harvest potatoes and onions as well as apples and pears if you have them.
 You may also have strawberries and raspberries to pick.
 In terms of sowing, lettuce suitable for winter and spinach are good options.

 With their round and wholesome taste and vibrant colours, these vegetables have become synonymous with the start of autumn; this month you will be harvesting pumpkins and squash.
-Make lanterns with the grandchildren - or to decorate your garden/patio - and use up any leftover pumpkin and squash in your autumn kitchen.
+Make lanterns with the grandchildren and use up any leftover pumpkin and squash in your autumn kitchen.
 Your crop this month will also include carrots, spinach, lettuce and chard.

 This is the month to maintain your allotment.
 Dig, clear and make sure everything is ready for the frost.
 Make sure you remove old crops to stop them from rotting and clear the plot of vegetables such as carrots before the frost comes.
 When the frost comes, harvest parsnips and leeks over the next two months.